Posted By

 For you as an employer, you’re required to pay Class 1A NICs on any car benefits you provide, and similarly, the amount depends on the cash value of the benefit.

-Following the implementation of the Worldwide Harmonised Light Vehicle Test Procedure (WLTP), all new cars registered after 6 April 2020 are emission tested using this method to determine the appropriate BiK percentage rate.
+Following the implementation of the Worldwide Harmonised Light Vehicle Test Procedure (WLTP), all new cars registered after 6 April 2020 are emission tested using this method to determine the appropriate percentage rate.

-For cars registered between 1 October 1999 and 5 April 2020, the CO2 emissions and corresponding BiK percentages are based on the New European Driving Cycle (NEDC) procedure.
+For cars registered between 1 October 1999 and 5 April 2020, the CO2 emissions and corresponding percentages are based on the New European Driving Cycle (NEDC) procedure.

-Below are the appropriate percentages for company car benefits for petrol powered and hybrid powered cars for the tax year 2025 to 2026.
+Below are the appropriate percentages for company car benefits for petrol-powered and hybrid-powered cars for the tax year 2025 to 2026.

 CO2 emissions (grams per km) Electric mileage range NEDC % WLTP %